- About Ithra

 - Special Programs

-The selection committee is comprised of highly-acclaimed regional and international industry experts.
+The selection committee is comprised of acclaimed regional and international industry experts.
 The initiative aims to support and raise the profile of emerging Saudi and Saudi-based artists on a regional and international level.

 Fahad bin Naif, Saudi-based, the winner of the third edition of Ithra Art Prize.
 His installation — Rakhm which means ‘incubation’ in Arabic — aims to conceptually preserve a nursery as both an urban typology and its ‘incubatees’ as an environmental micro-economy.

-Daniah Al Saleh, Saudi-born and London-based, was announced as the winner of the second edition of the Ithra Art Prize 2019.
-Her large-scale multimedia installation, Sawtam, was unveiled at Art Dubai 2019 and was showcased at the ‘Artificial Intelligence and Intercultural Dialogue Art Exhibition’ at the State Hermitage Museum in St. Petersburg, Russia.
+Daniah Al Saleh, Saudi-born and London-based, was announced as the winner of the second Ithra Art Prize in 2019.
+Her large-scale multimedia installation: Sawtam, was unveiled at Art Dubai 2019 and was showcased at the Artificial Intelligence and Intercultural Dialogue Art Exhibition at the State Hermitage Museum in St. Petersburg, Russia.

 Nada Shabout is a professor of Art History and the Coordinator of the Contemporary Arab and Muslim Cultural Studies Initiative (CAMCSI) at the University of North Texas, Shabout is the founding president of the Association for Modern and Contemporary Art from the Arab World, Iran and Turkey (AMCA).
 She has published numerous articles on modern and contemporary Arab and Iraqi art.
 She is the author of Modern Arab Art: Formation of Arab Aesthetics, University of Florida Press, 2007; co-editor with Salwa Mikdadi of New Vision: Arab Art in the 21stCentury, Thames & Hudson, 2009; and co-editor with A. Lenssen and S. Rogers, Modern Art in the Arab World: Primary Documents, Museum of Modern Art, New York, 2018.

 Tarek Abou El Fetouh is an independent curator and architect who lives and works in Brussels.
-His curatorial works include “It’s Happening in the Garage”, Alexandria 2000; Dis-Orientation, House of World Cultures, Berlin in 2003; Roaming Inner Landscapes, Alexandria in 2004 and Sharjah Biennale 9 in 2009.
-He initiated Meeting Points – Festival for Contemporary Arts and curated the ﬁrst four editions that took place across several cities in the Middle East.
-Abou El Fetouh has worked as Artistic Director of Meeting Points with curators Frie Leysen for MP5, Okwui Enwezor for MP6 and the Zagreb based collective WHW for MP7.
+His curatorial works include It’s Happening in the Garage, Alexandria, Egypt, 2000; Dis-Orientation, House of World Cultures, Berlin in 2003; Roaming Inner Landscapes, Alexandria in 2004 and Sharjah Biennale 9 in 2009.
+He initiated Meeting Points – Festival for Contemporary Arts and curated the ﬁrst four iterations across several cities in the Middle East.
+Abou El Fetouh has worked as artistic director of Meeting Points with curators Frie Leysen for MP5, Okwui Enwezor for MP6 and the Zagreb, Croatia based collective WHW for MP7.
 His curatorial works include the exhibition of Home Works 6, organized by Ashkal Alwan in Beirut 2013, Lest the Two Seas Meet at MoMA, Warsaw in 2015, “The time is out of joint in Sharjah and Gwangju in 2016, “A Captive of Love” 2017 and :Rituals of Signs and Metamorphosis” in Red Bricks Museum, Beijing.
-Abou El Fetouh was recently appointed curator of visual arts of Expo2020 Dubai.
+Abou El Fetouh was recently appointed curator of visual arts of Expo 2020 Dubai.